All Episodes

 You know, the idea that Donald Trump was surveilled by Obama officials.

-Well, we already know two warrants were given in the lead up to the election.
+We already know two warrants were given in the lead up to the election.

-And that in fact, as part of the investigation, they'd actually exonerated anybody in the Trump campaign.
+And that, in fact, as part of the investigation, they'd actually exonerated anybody in the Trump campaign.

 And they just keep pushing and pushing and pushing and pushing.

-But the reality is we we know that there was surveillance of campaign officials and transition officials, and Ramp Paul's now saying he and other lawmakers were surveilled and unmasked.
+But the reality is, we know that there was surveillance of campaign officials and transition officials.

-Then in the case of General Flynn, the intelligence, raw intelligence was leaked, his name raked through the mud, violation of a felony of the Espionage Act, and other Americans might have been caught up in this too.
+His name raked through the mud, violation of a felony of the Espionage Act, and other Americans might have been caught up in this too.

 And then we have Sarah Carter and John Solomon.